madhab452/csvtosql/README.md

 #### TODO

+- [ ] Improve speed for large files.
 - [ ] Handle more edge cases, for example when no of cols is greater than header
 - [ ] Add tests
 - [ ] Add mysql as optional db